live-book/atlanta-dupr/vue-root/docs/activity/README.md

 ### Game Practice

 The **game practice** offers opportunities for players to
-- practicing pickleball skills and strategies with a partner while playing a game, rather than wining a particular game
+- practicing pickleball skills and strategies while playing a game, rather than wining a particular game
 - practicing for tournament(s) with a partner.

 We are still working on the logistics (time and location).